calebgregory/node-tunes/README.md

 - Better styling
 - More complete and performant ASCII animation

 The styling on this guy is pretty thrown together.
+My goals for the project had nothing to do with styling, so it was not a big priority.
 If you found the ASCII animation on your own, that's awesome!
-If you haven't yet, it shouldn't be hard to find.
-I worked on that for probably too long of a time.
-The way it works currently is by using `$('').hide()` and `$().show()` on `pre` elements containing each frame in a for-loop that gets called on `window.resize`. _Woof_.
-That was a definite first-draft solution to the problem, and I never got around to separating my concerns into an event -> state -> render loop pattern.
+If you haven't yet, it shouldn't be too hard to find.
+I worked on that for probably way too long.

+The way it works currently is by using `$('someEl').show()` and `$('allTheOtherEls').hide()` on `pre` elements containing each frame.
+This happens in a for-loop that gets called on `window.resize`. _Woof_.
 What this means is that you'll get a rainbow wheel for your cursor after resizing the window for a few seconds.
-That's not a CSS-selected cursor - definitely a browser thing. _Cheers to Version 2!_
+That's not a CSS-selected cursor - yep, definitely a browser thing.
+This was a first-draft solution to the problem, and I never got around to separating my concerns into an event -> state -> render loop pattern with an array storing the frames as views.
+So it goes. _Cheers to Version 2!_

 # License
 The MIT License (MIT)